• Skip to primary navigation

 Instructions

-• Finely mince the bacon, garlic, celery and shallot or onion, then sweat with some oil for a few minutes.
+• Finely mince the bacon if using, garlic, celery and shallot or onion, then sweat with the oil for a few minutes.

 • Meanwhile, heat a tablespoon of cooking oil in a pan and brown the mushrooms well, then season lightly to taste with salt and pepper.